-This tip describes how to use the ASP.NET IIS Registration Tool to manage Web apps on a machine running multiple versions of ASP.NET.
+This tip describes how to use the ASP.NET IIS Registration Tool to manage Web apps on a machine running multiple

 Life is getting more complex for ASP.NET developers.
 Suppose you have been developing with ASP.NET 1.0 since it was released and have several Web applications running on your machine.
 Now, though, you're starting a new project and you need to use ASP.NET 1.1 as the platform.